rossgk2/sign-doc-reuploader/App update research/Routing.md

 - configure routes as usual
 - in the main process, listen for the relevant event to fire. when it does, `mainWindow.webContents.send("navigate-console", r)`, where `r` is the route for the console component
-- change app.module.ts to this:
+- change app.component.ts to this:

 ```typescript
 import { Component, OnInit } from '@angular/core';